Wise Review: Pros and Cons Discussed

 Wise started life as a dedicated money transfer service, specialising in sending money overseas.
 These days it’s one of the biggest and the best in its field, so we’re going to take a closer look at what it can do, where it comes into its own, and also at where it may not be the best option.

 The company was founded in 2011 by two Estonians who thought there must be a way to save on the huge fees charged by UK banks for sending money overseas.
-They were right—within eight years it has become a multi-billion dollar business, and reportedly now transfers more than £4 billion on its platform every month.
+Fifteen years later, Wise has evolved into a global financial powerhouse, reportedly transferring more than £10 billion on its platform every single month as of 2026.
+This massive growth reflects its transition from a simple transfer service to a comprehensive international banking alternative for millions of users worldwide.

 Why did the name change?
 They realised that people needed more than just money transfers. so they added a multi-currency account, a debit card, and a business account—and changed their name from TransferWise to Wise.